joseph-farruggio/joeyfarruggio.com-2022/src/blog/rotating-ad-spots.md

 ---
-title: Rotating Sponsor Slots with Alpine and ACF
+title: Rotating Sponsor Slots with Alpine, WordPress and ACF
 description: Display rotating ads slots on your WordPress website with Alpine.js and ACF
 date: 2022-01-14
 permalink: "wordpress/{{ page.fileSlug }}/index.html"